apfurlan/Cloud_Data_Engineer/README.md

 ---

-### **Observation:**
+### **Notes:**
-The exercises were developed in Google Colab.
+- The exercises were developed in Google Colab.
 If you have Pyspark installed in your PC, please disregard the first cell of the .ipynb files and path used a long the exercise.
+- Due to the size of the Dataset I didn´t upload the file.
+The dataset used for this exercise can be accessed on the link : https://datasets.imdbws.com/